arupalan/PriceBasket/README.md

 # PriceBasket
 Price a basket of goods taking into account some special offers.
-This is a **realtime** multi-threaded basket pricer.
-Realtime means that this system provides verbs / api such that admin team located at a diferent location can add or update the system with new price economics or add a new product, and the system will immediately take the changes into consideration for a seller who is located at a different location for the basket to be correctly priced using active current economics; without requiring a system restart for the change to take effect.
+This is a **realtime** multi-threaded basket pricer. *Realtime* implies that this system provides verbs / api such that admin team seated at a diferent location can add or update the system with new price economics or add a new product, and the system will immediately take the changes into consideration for a seller who is located at a completely different location.
+The system will price the basket correctly using active current economics; without requiring a system restart for the change to take effect.

 An Example Price Economics
   * Soup – 65p per tin